List of Chicago Bears first-round draft picks

 In 1936, the league introduced the NFL draft after team owners voted on it in 1935.
 The intention of the draft is to make the NFL more competitive, as some teams had an advantage in signing players.
 From through the NFL designated the first overall selection as a "bonus" or "lottery pick".
 The pick was awarded by a random draw and the winner who received the "bonus pick" forfeited its selection in the final round of the draft and became ineligible for future draws.
 The system was abolished prior to the 1959 NFL draft, as all twelve teams in the league at the time had received a bonus choice.

-Since the first draft, the Bears have selected 98 players in the first round.
+Since the first draft, the Bears have selected 99 players in the first round.
 The team's first-round pick in the inaugural NFL draft was Joe Stydahar, a tackle from West Virginia University; he was the sixth overall selection.
 The Bears have held the first overall pick three times and selected Tom Harmon in 1941, Bob Fenimore in 1947, and Caleb Williams in 2024.
-In the most recent draft, held in 2025, the Bears Michigan tight end Colston Loveland.
+In the most recent draft, held in 2026, the Bears selected Oregon safety Dillon Thieneman.

 The Bears did not draft a player in the first round on nine occasions, most recently in 2022.
 Eleven of the team's first-round picks—Dick Butkus, Jim Covert, Mike Ditka, Dan Hampton, Chuck Howley, Sid Luckman, Walter Payton, Gale Sayers, Joe Stydahar, Clyde Turner, and Brian Urlacher—have been inducted into the Pro Football Hall of Fame.
 Three of the team's first-round picks—Dave Behrman, Steve DeLong, and George Rice—chose to sign with the NFL's pre-merger direct competitor, the American Football League (AFL), instead.